 Rule Implementation: November 10, 2018

 You might be wondering “Can I get out of this certification requirement?”
-The answer is you probably can’t.
+The answer is "No, you probably can’t."
 Here’s what every sign company needs to know about the Occupational Safety and Health Administration (OSHA) crane operator certification requirement.

 What is the Crane Operator Certification rule?

 The purpose of the requirement is to improve worker safety by requiring operators to pass OSHA-approved proficiency exams (written and practical) to obtain a "certification."
 The rule also requires employers to provide necessary training and evaluation to ensure operator "qualification" to operate the specific equipment used on the job.
 The operator certification addresses the four main causes of worker accidents: electrocution; being crushed by the equipment; struck by the equipment or a load; and falls.
 Training prepares operators to recognize the principal hazards associated with crane use.
 You can read the full OSHA requirements here.

 Who in my shop needs to get certified?